paulodiovani/blog.diovani.com/technology/_posts/2025-06-19-writing-a-resume-with-latex.md

 So let's include a sidebar -- LinkedIn style -- to grab attention for our personal info and skills, while leaving the main area for the rest.

 There are several ways of doing this, like using the `minipage` or `wrapfigure` packages, but they struggle to work with page breaks.
-The `tcolorbox` package works fine with page breaks, but only if all columns have enough content.
+The `tcolorbox` package works fine with page breaks, but only if all columns have more content than fits on a single page.
 What worked best for me was using the `paracol` package along with `tikz` to draw a background.

 First, update or add the following to the preamble.
 Notice we also reduced the margins to better fit the columns in the page.